Azure-Samples/streaming-at-scale/eventhubs-functions-cosmosdb/README.md

-# Streaming at Scale with Cosmos DB
+# Streaming at Scale with Azure Event Hubs, Functions and Cosmos DB

 This sample uses Cosmos DB as database to store JSON data